mohammedmangari/PFAProgress/Sources.md

 - How to collect Images for Deep Learning Project? | Custom Image Dataset for Machine Learning : https://youtu.be/solASfMs89Q

 - Plant Disease Detection using Keras : https://www.kaggle.com/code/emmarex/plant-disease-detection-using-keras/notebook

+- Build a Deep CNN Image Classifier with ANY Images : https://youtu.be/jztwpsIzEGc